Korf74/ADA/Project/README.md

 We will use the "GDELT 1.0 Event Database" for the data. https://www.gdeltproject.org/data.html#rawdatafiles

+The data is provided as a downloadable file, the computer is not capable of store it.
+Therefore we will have to use clusters.

+The size of the data is huge (i.e 2.4 TB), which is challenging.
+However, we think that all the information we need is contained in this data.
+The documentation about each features is clear.

 ## A list of internal milestones up until project milestone 2
 Milestone 2 deadline : 28 November 2017